SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/map-type.md

 ---
+title: crmscript_datatypes_map
-title: Map data type
+description: Map data type
-uid: crmscript_datatypes_map
-sortOrder: 40
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Map data type

 A map is a collection of key-value pairs.
 Both the key and the value are strings.